Comparing the effects of nuclear and electron spins on the formation of neutral hydrogen molecule: Simulations and results

 Now we investigate the effect of photonic mode $\Omega^s$ on the evolution and the formation of neutral hydrogen molecule.

 We assume that $\mu_{\Omega^{\uparrow}}=\mu_{\Omega^{\downarrow}}=\mu_{\Omega^n}=0.5$ and $\mu_{\omega^{\uparrow}}=\mu_{\omega^{\downarrow}}=0$.

 In Fig. \ref{fig:EffectElectronSpin} \textbf{(a)}, we chose four instances that vary in various $\mu_{\Omega^s}$: $\mu_{\Omega^s}^1=0$, $\mu_{\Omega^s}^2=0.1$, $\mu_{\Omega^s}^3=0.3$, $\mu_{\Omega^s}^4=0.5$.
 We discovered that neutral hydrogen molecule forms more quickly the higher the $\mu_{\Omega^s}$.
 The circumstance where $\mu_{\Omega^s}^1=0$ (in this case, $T_{\Omega^s}^1=0K$) occurs is where formation moves the slowest, indicated by red solid curve.
 The fastest formation occurs when $\mu_{\Omega^s}^4=0.5$, indicated by green dashed-dotted curve.
-The probability of the $|H_2\rangle$ never approaches $1$ when the $\mu_{\Omega^s}$ is equal to $0$.
-However, once $\mu_{\Omega^s}$ is bigger than $0$, the probability of $|H_2\rangle$ will reach $1$ as long as the duration is long enough.
+The probability of the $|\mathrm{H}_2\rangle$ never approaches $1$ when the $\mu_{\Omega^s}$ is equal to $0$.
+However, once $\mu_{\Omega^s}$ is bigger than $0$, the probability of $|\mathrm{H}_2\rangle$ will reach $1$ as long as the duration is long enough.
 Atomic photons are continuously reintroduced back into the system since molecular photons are not regenerated.
 As a result, the whole system will gradually change to create a stable molecular state.

 We now raise $\mu_{\Omega^s}$ from $0$ to $0.5$.
-In each case we take the value of state $|H_2\rangle$ when the time of evolution is $0.0012s$.
-We can intuitively perceive the trend of $|H_2\rangle$ with the growth of $\mu_{\Omega^s}$ in Fig. \ref{fig:EffectElectronSpin} \textbf{(b)}.
-Probability of $|H_2\rangle$ is close to 0 when $\mu_{\Omega^s}$ is near to $0$.
+In each case we take the value of state $|\mathrm{H}_2\rangle$ when the time of evolution is $0.0012s$.
+We can intuitively perceive the trend of $|\mathrm{H}_2\rangle$ with the growth of $\mu_{\Omega^s}$ in Fig. \ref{fig:EffectElectronSpin} \textbf{(b)}.
+Probability of $|\mathrm{H}_2\rangle$ is close to 0 when $\mu_{\Omega^s}$ is near to $0$.
 It begins to increase as the $\mu_{\Omega^s}$ rises, then it reaches a top, which is close to $1$.
-The detailed values (abscissa and ordinate) corresponding to each point in Fig. \ref{fig:EffectElectronSpin} \textbf{(b)} are placed on the Tab.
-1.
+From the inserted figure in Fig. \ref{fig:EffectElectronSpin} \textbf{(b)}, we can see that the $T$-dependent curve of probability has the same trend as the $\mu$-dependent curve, but there is a hysteresis near $0K$.